 How the RMD Stacks With Social Security

 Federal tax in year one alone runs $19,000 to $21,000.
 That ignores IRMAA.
 In 2026, the first Medicare surcharge threshold sits at $109,000 MAGI for single filers.
-Once income clears that threshold, Part B and Part D premiums jump by hundreds of dollars per month.
+Once income clears that threshold, Part B and Part D premiums jump, with total Part B costs ranging from $284.10 to $689.90 per month depending on income.
 Because IRMAA uses a two-year lookback tied to the prior-prior-year tax return, a 73-year-old’s first large RMD raises Medicare premiums at 75.
+Crossing the threshold by even one dollar triggers the full surcharge for the entire year.

 Why It Compounds Every Year

 Persistent inflation compounds the problem further.
-Nominal RMDs rise alongside a growing account balance, but bracket thresholds adjust more slowly than a portfolio growing at market rates, quietly pushing more income into higher brackets each year.
+Nominal RMDs rise alongside a growing account balance, but bracket thresholds adjust more slowly than a portfolio growing at market rates.
+That mismatch quietly pushes more income into higher brackets each year, even when the retiree’s actual spending stays flat.

 Four Levers That Actually Move the Number